webdriverio/webdriverio/website/docs/Retry.md

 </TabItem>
 </Tabs>

 This retry mechanism only allows to retry single hooks or test blocks.
 If your test is accompanied with a hook to set up your application, this hook is not being run.
 [Mocha offers](https://mochajs.org/#retry-tests) native test retries that provide this behavior while Jasmine doesn't.
+You can access the number of executed retries in the `afterTest` hook.

 ## Rerunning in Cucumber